Ship to address:

 Once the shocks are finished we will get and invoice ready and contact you for final payment

-Final Payment can be made via paypal, credit card over the phone, venmo, cash in person and check.
+Final Payment can be made via credit card over the phone, emailed payable invoice , paypal, venmo, cash in person and check.

-(The shipping form must be in the package with the shocks)
+(The SHIPPING INFO FORM OR REQUIRED INFO MUST be in the package with the shocks)

 - Please print and fill out the shock build/shipping form.
 (You should receive a copy by email.
-IF YOU DON’T, PLEASE LET US KNOW SO WE CAN SEND YOU A COPY FOR YOU TO PRINT AND PUT INTO THE BOX.)
+IF YOU CANT PRINT THE FORM, PLEASE INCLUDE YOUR NAME, RETURN ADDRESS, PHONE NUMBER, EMAIL ADDRESS AND WHAT SERVICES YOU NEED ON A PIECE OF PAPER IN THE PACKAGE WITH THE SHOCKS.)

 Remove the springs – You can loosen the threaded retainer and remove the clip on the end, the spring will come off the shock, this will save shipping weight, and package size.
 If the spring requires removal with a compressor because the threaded preload adjuster is stuck, or out of throw we can remove them .
 If you just are not comfortable removing the springs there will be a fee to remove them.
 If they cant be removed we will normally waive the fee.
 We are all for helping but please help us.